 The relationship between increasing dose rates and the oxygen depletion hypothesis was realised in early bacterial studies, whereby irradiation at ultra-high doses produced a survival curve indicative of those irradiated in an anaerobic (hypoxic) environment [39-42].
 A subsequent study also suggested oxygen depletion as the reason why there was resistance in the tails of mice irradiated at high dose rates to epithelial necrosis [43].
 However, in vitro evidence using mammalian cell lines to observe the FLASH effect have been lacking, with mixed reports as to whether this phenomenon was observed or not [16,44-48].
 This can be explained, in part, due to FLASH studies using cells cultured in atmospheric oxygen concentrations (~20 %), whereas the normal tissue sparring observed in vivo is generally at physiological oxygen tensions from 3-7 %.
 This means that the FLASH doses used in these in vitro studies were not sufficient enough to significantly reduce the oxygen tension [28,49,50].
-In support of this, a recent study utilising prostate cancer cells irradiated at 600 Gy/s (10 MeV electrons) showed significant survival versus conventional dose irradiation (14 Gy/min) at oxygen concentrations of 1.6 %, 2.7 % and 4.4%, but no significant difference was seen at higher oxygen concentrations of 8.3 % and 20 % [45].
+In support of this, a recent study utilising prostate cancer cells irradiated at 600 Gy/s (10 MeV electrons) showed significant survival versus conventional dose rate irradiation (14 Gy/min) at oxygen concentrations of 1.6 %, 2.7 % and 4.4%, but no significant difference was seen at higher oxygen concentrations of 8.3 % and 20 % [45].
 The oxygen depletion hypothesis does raise an important issue whether FLASH can be translated clinically.
 This is because for tumours that contain a heterogonous population of cells at different oxygen concentrations, the FLASH effect may be therapeutically detrimental by actually increasing tumour radioresistance.
 Therefore, the role of oxygen tension and the impact on FLASH radiotherapy must be explored in more detail experimentally.

 3.1.
 ROS

 Other oxygen-related products, including ROS and free radicals, have been theorised to have an altered biochemistry between normal tissue and tumours, thus contributing to the FLASH effect.
 In an experiment conducted using zebrafish embryos following conventional dose rate (0.1 Gy/s) or FLASH (1 pulse of 1.8 x 10-6 s) electron irradiation, it was concluded that FLASH led to less an effect on zebrafish morphology 5 days post-fertilisation due to a lower production in ROS [23].
 However, if the zebrafish were incubated with the ROS scavengers, amifostine or N-acetyl-cysteine 1 hour prior to irradiation with conventional or FLASH radiotherapy, body length measurements 5 days post-fertilisation revealed no significant difference between the FLASH or conventional radiotherapy treated zebrafish.
 Overall, this study demonstrated that FLASH offers radioresistance in normal tissue due to reduced ROS levels.
 Differences in redox chemistry and free radical production have recently been used to explain the contrasting biological effects between normal and cancer tissue following FLASH [33].
-It has been hypothesised that due to normal cells having lower pro-oxidant burdens during normal redox metabolism and an increased ability to sequester liable iron compared to cancerous cells, that normal cells can more effectively reduce the levels of free radicals and hydroperoxides generated from peroxidation chain reaction and Fenton type chain reactions following FLASH, therefore increasing the oxidative burden in cancer cells [33].
+It has been hypothesised that due to normal cells having lower pro-oxidant burdens during normal redox metabolism and an increased ability to sequester labile iron compared to cancerous cells, that normal cells can more effectively reduce the levels of free radicals and hydroperoxides generated from peroxidation chain reaction and Fenton type chain reactions following FLASH, therefore increasing the oxidative burden in cancer cells [33].

 3.1.
 Immune response